 Many Sixth Form lessons are held in this part of the site while classes needing specialist facilities, such as Art and Science, are taught in the main School buildings.

-In our Sixth Form the needs of each individual girl can be met; there are also numerous opportunities for developing leadership skills.
+In our Sixth Form the needs of each individual can be met; there are also numerous opportunities for developing leadership skills.
 Tutorial size classes mean accountability and participation by all; old girls comment that as a consequence university tutorials and seminars are a breeze!
 The self-confidence self-assurance evident in our girls enables them to make transition to university with ease.

 The Head Girls Team is voted for during the Spring Term of the Lower Sixth year and work together for a term before the Head Girl is chosen.
 They are supported in their roles by a team of prefects who are again voted into their positions.
 House and Games Captains are also appointed.

 All Sixth Form students have the opportunity to take on positions of responsibility within the School, developing teamwork and communication skills.
-Girls also have numerous opportunities to develop their leadership skills in extra-curricular activities such as Drama, Music and Gold Duke of Edinburgh’s Award.
-Some Sixth Formers set up clubs for the younger girls or choose to help out in the Nursery, Key Stage 1 and 2 classrooms.
+Pupils also have numerous opportunities to develop their leadership skills in extra-curricular activities such as Drama, Music and Gold Duke of Edinburgh’s Award.
+Some Sixth Formers set up clubs for the younger students or choose to help out in the Nursery, Key Stage 1 and 2 classrooms.

 Students are normally expected to have gained at least grade B in 6 subjects at GCSE and at least a grade C in Maths and English.
 Students should have an A grade or above in subjects they wish to take for A Level.
 Prior to entry all students are invited to an interview at which intended courses and any variation to the chosen programme or entry requirements will be discussed.
 Scholarships and fee assistance are available.
 See Joining Us for more information.